 👉 Now, based on the meat(s) you chose for days 1 and 2, search recipes to find meals that use the same meat(s) for days 3-6 (and even beyond if you wish).
 You can actually use the advanced search feature in our website to search by ingredient and bring up all of the recipes in our site that use that meat!

 👉 Once you have your recipes picked, make your shopping list.
-If you’re using our member meal planner, it’s super easy.
+If you’re using our recipe collections feature, it’s super easy.

 👉 Finally, make sure to cook extra meat on days 1 and 2 for use later in the week per your plan.
 You can also look through your chosen recipes for any other things you can do ahead of time such as cooking rice, making dressings, and prepping veggies.